sharad-patil24/connectedhomeip/examples/lighting-app/efr32/README.md

 -   It is assumed here that you already have an OpenThread border router configured and running.
-If not see the following guide [Openthread_border_router](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/openthread_border_router_pi.md) for more information on how to setup a border router on a raspberryPi.
+If not see the following guide [Openthread_border_router](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/openthread_border_router_pi.md) for more information on how to set up a border router on a Raspberry Pi.

-    Take note that the RCP code is available directly through [Simplicity Studio 5](https://www.silabs.com/products/development-tools/software/simplicity-studio/simplicity-studio-5)
+    Note that the RCP code is available directly through [Simplicity Studio 5](https://www.silabs.com/products/development-tools/software/simplicity-studio/simplicity-studio-5)
     under File->New->Project Wizard->Examples->Thread : ot-rcp

 -   User interface : **LCD** The LCD on Silabs WSTK shows a QR Code.
-This QR Code is be scanned by the CHIP Tool app For the Rendez-vous procedure over BLE
+This QR Code is scanned by the CHIP Tool app for the Rendez-vous procedure over BLE

         * On devices that do not have or support the LCD Display like the BRD4166A Thunderboard Sense 2,